demisto/content/Packs/McAfeeNSM/README.md

 *IPS Events*
 1. on McAfee NSM go to Manager -> Setup -> Notification -> IPS Events -> syslog.
 2. choose target server and click on the pencil (edit)
-3. on message part add in the end of the string " at  $IV_ATTACK_TIME$"
+3. In the message part, add in the end of the string " at  $IV_ATTACK_TIME$".
 4. click save

 *Syslog Faults*